weaverryan/sfInlineObjectPlugin/README.markdown

         // ...
       }
     }

+Inside `InlineObjectProduct`, you now have access to a new method, `getRelatedObject()` that will return the related instance represented by the inline object:

 This will attempt to minimize the number of queries needed as much as possible.
 Still, each string that's parsed will need one extra query per inline object type.